10up/classifai/README.md

 ### 4. Edit a content type to test enabled features

 * To test excerpt generation, edit (or create) an item that supports excerpts.
 Note: only the block editor is supported.
 * Ensure this item has content saved.
 * Open the Excerpt panel in the sidebar and click on `Generate Excerpt`.
 * To test title generation, edit (or create) an item that supports titles.
+* Ensure this item has content saved.
+* Open the Summary panel in the sidebar and click on `Generate titles`.
+* To test content resizing, edit (or create) an item.
+Note: only the block editor is supported.
+* Add a paragraph block with some content.
+* With this block selected, select the AI icon in the toolbar and choose to either expand or condense the text.
+* In the modal that pops up, select one of the options.

+## Set Up Language Processing Features (via Azure OpenAI)

+### 1. Sign up for Azure services

+* [Register for a Microsoft Azure account](https://azure.microsoft.com/en-us/free/) or sign into your existing one.
+* [Request access](https://aka.ms/oai/access) to Azure OpenAI, if not already granted.
+* Log into your account and create a new [*Azure OpenAI resource*](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource) if you do not already have one.
+* Copy the name you chose for the deployment when deploying the resource in the previous step.
+* Click `Keys and Endpoint` in the left hand Resource Management menu to get the endpoint for this resource.
+* Click the copy icon next to `KEY 1` to copy the API Key credential for this resource.

+### 2. Configure API Keys under Tools > ClassifAI > Language Processing > Title Generation, Excerpt Generation or Content Resizing

+* Select **Azure OpenAI** in the provider dropdown.
+* Enter your endpoint you copied from the above step into the `Endpoint URL` field.
+* Enter your API Key copied from the above step into the `API key` field.
+* Enter your deployment name copied from the above step into the `Deployment name` field.

+### 3. Enable specific Language Processing features

+* Check the "Enable" checkbox in above screen.
+* Set the other options as needed.
+* Save changes and ensure a success message is shown.
+An error will show if API authentication fails.

+### 4. Edit a content type to test enabled features

+* To test excerpt generation, edit (or create) an item that supports excerpts.
+* Ensure this item has content saved.
+* Open the Excerpt panel in the sidebar and click on `Generate Excerpt`.
+* To test title generation, edit (or create) an item that supports titles.